kangax/przilla/src/memory-bank/activeContext.md

 - Implement score creation/editing functionality (tRPC procedures and UI forms).
 - Refine score-based sorting/filtering in `WodViewer`/`wodUtils`.
 - Complete implementation of `getPerformanceLevel` in `WodTable` (currently placeholder).
-- Update other components still using static JSON (e.g., charts page).
+- Use <ImportProgress> for loading in other places such as main wod table

 ### Previous Database Migration Implementation Plan